-Step 2: Inspect the fan and burner tubes visually.
-If the tubes appear clean, skip to servicing the reflector.
+Step 2: Visually inspect inside the tubes.
+If they are clean, skip to servicing the reflector.

-Step 3: If required the interior of the tubes can then be cleaned using an industrial vacuum cleaner or by using long poles and a scraper.
+Step 3: If required the interior of the tubes can then be cleaned using an industrial vacuum cleaner, or by using long poles and a scraper.